johnmackintosh/johnmackintosh.github.io/_posts/2020-10-18-rockthemes.md

 I knew that some were going in because they are rock classic, others went in because I like them, some went in because the covers were colourful (or weird) and others are in because they came up in a list of classic rock album covers.

 I will leave it to you to check them out.
-In amongst them all, you will find Taylor Swift, Oasis, The Cult, Uria Heep (not a typo),  PJ Harvey, Janelle Monae, The Go Gos, Nirvana and  No Doubt.
+In amongst them all, you will find themes inspired by acts such as Taylor Swift, Oasis, The Cult, Uria Heep (not a typo),  PJ Harvey, Janelle Monae, The Go Gos, Nirvana and  No Doubt.

 The latter came in via PR, before I'd even got my website properly set up.
-And, it was so good, it made it onto the package logo.
+And, the resulting palettes were so good, they immediately became my favourite and made it onto the package logo.
+And because it was so good, I'm only _slightly_ annoyed about the fact _I_ didn't come up with it in the first place.

 Please go and check this package out, and if you like it, star it.